 In 1958, Hampton Junior College opened as one of the first black, two-year colleges in the state, and in 1966 the colleges merged.
 The name was changed to Central Florida Community College in 1971 to reflect more accurately the character and purpose of the college serving a larger community.
 In 2010, the college changed its name to College of Central Florida.
 The Ocala Campus was established on a 60-acre tract donated by Atlantic Realty and Investment Company and the City of Ocala and has grown to include 140 acres.
 The attractive campus is at a crossroads, between downtown Ocala and Interstate 75 on State Road 200.
 The campus has been recognized by Marion County for its beautiful grounds.

 In 1982, the Bronson Center opened on a 20-acre site east of Bronson.
-In 1993, the campus was relocated to the Levy Center in Chiefland, where services and enrollment continue to climb.
-In 2014, the college received initial funding for a permanent site in Levy County.
+In 1993, the campus was relocated to the Levy Center in Chiefland.
 The Jack Wilkinson Levy Campus opened for classes in Chiefland in fall 2017.

 The college also offered classes in Citrus County for many years before partnering with the Citrus County School Board to establish an educational complex in Lecanto in 1984.
 To accommodate a growing need, a free-standing campus opened in 1996 on 88 acres in Lecanto.
-Ten acres have been added to the Citrus Campus, which continues to expand course offerings.
-A new Learning and Conference Center opened at the Citrus Campus in fall 2009.
+Ten acres have been added to the Citrus Campus.
+The Learning and Conference Center opened at the Citrus Campus in fall 2009.